meeeaCH/Crypto-portfolio-tracker-web-based-dapp./README.md

 - Clone it.
 - Register on the required sites.
 (Moralis, Heroku, MondoDB, Redis)
 - Set up the backend on Heroku (you can run it localy too), use the documentation provided by Moralis.
-- You need to change the backend server IP, the appID in the JS code. (log_in_out.js, maketable.js)
+- You need to change the backend server IP, the appID in the log_in_out.js file.
 - Run the website localy or on a server.

 ## License: